zackhanni/soundslikesoma/contact.md

 - - -

-## Voiceovers
+## Voiceovers and ADR

 <p>{% include booking-buttons/studio-a.html %}</p>
-Improve your voice over quality for audiobooks, TV or Movices with our experienced audio engineers. <a href="/services/voiceover-recording-studios/" target="More info on audio podcasts">Learn More About Voice overs</a>
+Improve your voice over quality for audiobooks, TV or Movices with our experienced audio engineers.
+Acoustically treated vocal booths for automated dialogue replacement.<a href="/services/voiceover-recording-studios/" target="More info on audio podcasts">Learn More About Voice overs</a>

 - - -